JamFox/quartz.jamfox.dev/content/How to Live.md

 ## One thing at a time, most important thing first, start now

 Find what you value, choose what you want to do and do it.

+## Do not resist the flow of life, find your place in it

+Life is like a river we can't get out of.
+You either go with the flow, use the flow, and swim in the flow or you stay in place, frustrated, and eventually tire and break.